 Mr Najib said the "series of dialogues" would be held in Kuala Lumpur "in two weeks' time".

 Malaysia has been acting as a facilitator for the negotiations between the Thai government and the Muslim rebels and is likely to host any peace talks.

-Full details of the deal and a timeframe for talks have yet to be released.'Do our best'
+Full details of the deal and a timeframe for talks have yet to be released.

 The BBC's Jonathan Head in Bangkok says that while attempts have been made before to launch a peace process, this is the first time both sides have committed to doing so in writing.

 However, he adds that it is only a first step, noting the splintered nature of the insurgency and the possibility that the various rebel leaders may limited influence over their fighters on the ground.